Pang Hseng

 Pang Hseng, also known as Pan Saing, Kyu Koke and Kyu-hkök, is a town in Mu Se Township, Mu Se District, northern Shan State, Myanmar.

+On 2 November 2023 it was reported that the town had come fully under control of the Brotherhood Alliance during the ongoing civil war.

 Geography

 Pang Hseng lies 25 km west of Mong Ko (Monekoe) by the border with China, the nearest town being Wandingzhen (Wanting) to the north across the river.
 There is a border checkpoint in the town.